 • asset valuations.

-The AMDS will provide suppliers opportunities to standardise processes and systems, for example:
+The AMDS provides suppliers with the opportunity to standardise processes and systems, for example:

 • consistent reporting processes across clients.